Notice

 The graft is then unfolded and secured in the correct place on the cornea using an air bubble that is injected into the eye.

-As the air bubble seals the newly transplanted tissue in place, dilating eye drops are given.
+As the air bubble seals the newly transplanted tissue in place, you will receive dilating eye drops.

 Some of the air is removed from the eye to make the eye pressure normal.